 Using the example above, having an embedded deductible would mean that after you paid $2,500 of medical expenses, your insurance would help with the other $500.
 However, another individual covered by your family plan would have to incur $2,500 of medical costs before your plan’s after-deductible benefits would kick in.

 To be HSA-qualified, the embedded deductible for family HDHP coverage must be higher than the current minimum annual deductible set by the IRS.

 For 2020, the minimum annual deductible for family HDHP coverage is $2,800.
 The embedded deductible coverage shown in the example above does not meet the IRS’ minimum annual deductible, so it does not qualify as HSA-eligible coverage.

-Takeaway: If you’re considering family HDHP coverage that has an embedded deductible, make sure to check whether the embedded deductible is higher than the IRS’ current minimum annual deductible.
-If it’s not, you won’t be able to open or contribute to an HSA under that coverage.
+If you’re considering family HDHP coverage that has an embedded deductible, make sure to check whether the embedded deductible is higher than the IRS’ current minimum annual deductible.
+If it’s not, you won’t be able to contribute to an HSA under that coverage.

 Making Sense of the HSA Testing Period

 The testing period is a 13-month period where you must keep HSA eligibility or face a tax penalty.
 It comes into play in these three scenarios: